Accidents involving Semi-trucks Often Involve More Responsible Parties than Common Car Accidents

 Truck Companies

 The trucking company is responsible for following strict guidelines and regulations.
+Part of the company’s job duties includes ensuring compliance with safety regulations and providing proper training to drivers.
 If their failure to adhere to these rules leads to an accident, the company is at fault.

 For instance, the Federal Motor Carrier Safety Administration (FMCSA) requires truck drivers to take periodic 30 minute breaks.
 A company that pressures its employees to skip these breaks could be forcing tired, dangerous drivers on the road.